SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 ### 3. Extract and install

 Extract the archive you downloaded in step 1.
-This should give you a bunch of files and folders nested in a root `slimevr` folder.
+This will give you a set of files and folders inside a root `slimevr` folder.

-Now run `<steam path>/steamapps/common/SteamVR/bin/vrpathreg.sh adddriver path/to/slimevr`, filling in the path to your Steam installation and replacing the last argument with the path to the `slimevr` folder.
+Then run `<steam path>/steamapps/common/SteamVR/bin/vrpathreg.sh adddriver path/to/slimevr`, replacing `<steam path>` with the path to your Steam installation and `/path/to/slimevr` with the full path to the extracted `slimevr` folder.

 You will need to restart SteamVR for changes to take effect, though you likely won't notice any difference until you have SlimeVR trackers set up.

 ### 4. Set the SteamVR launch argument

 SteamVR needs a launch argument to allow the SlimeVR driver to connect to the server.
-To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field to input the launch argument.
+To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field where you can enter launch arguments.
-In most cases, your launch argument should be something like `PRESSURE_VESSEL_FILESYSTEMS_RW="$XDG_RUNTIME_DIR/SlimeVRDriver" %command%`, but you might need to adjust the command if you already have one set.
+In most cases, the launch argument should be: `PRESSURE_VESSEL_FILESYSTEMS_RW="$XDG_RUNTIME_DIR/SlimeVRDriver" %command%`.
+You may need to adjust this if you already have other launch arguments set.

 # Installing Java